pepedocs/srescience/docs/documentation/thesis.md

+---
+title: SRE Science | Thesis
+editLink: false
+head:
+  - - meta
+    - name: Thesis
+    - content: |
+        The lack of fundamental models in the current implementations of SRE poses a limitation to the evolution of the SRE practice into a scientific field of study.

+---

 # Thesis
 The lack of fundamental models in the current implementations of SRE poses a limitation to the evolution of the SRE practice into a scientific field of study.
 <br/><br/>